 Top 7 Foods Your Kids Should Be Eating Every Day

-A fantastic source of protein, eggs are also one of the few foods that naturally contain Vitamin D , but the best part is that it can be prepared in so many delicious ways that your kids will never get bored of it!
+An excellent source of protein, eggs are also one of the few foods that naturally contain Vitamin D, but the best part is that they can be prepared in so many delicious ways that your kids will never get bored of it!

-An assortment of nuts can be a great source of vegetable protein, fiber, vitamins and ‘good’ fats that are important for the growth and development of your child.
+An assortment of nuts can be a great source of plant-based protein, fibre, vitamins and ‘good’ fats that are essential for the growth and development of your child.

-Parents often exclude this from their child’s diet, but fish is a great source of vitamin D, which almost 70% of Indians are deficient in, and Omega 3 Fatty Acids, which are super important for the proper functioning of your child’s brain and can also reduce the risk of many major diseases.
+Parents often exclude this from their child’s diet, but fish is a great source of vitamin D, which almost 70% of Indians are deficient in, and Omega 3 Fatty Acids, which are super important for the proper functioning of your child’s brain and can also reduce the risk of many major diseases in the long term.

 7. All The Greens!

-Keep finding ways to sneak some veggies into your child’s meals because trust us, it’s worth it.
-Leafy vegetables are high in dietary fibre, folic acid, vitamin C and potassium, and can thus speed up digestion, improve bone health and reduce the risk of major diseases.
+Get creative and keep finding new ways to sneak some green leafy veggies into your child’s meals because trust us, it works wonders!
+Leafy vegetables are high in dietary fibre, folic acid, vitamin C and potassium, and can thus aid digestion, improve bone health and reduce the risk of major diseases.
 Greens like cabbage, kale, and broccoli also help clear harmful toxins from the body by creating enzymes that help rid the body of them.

-The early years are the most important for building a healthy digestive and immune system, so make sure your kid’s diet is every nutritionist’s dream come true!
+The early years are the most important for building a healthy digestive and immune system, so make sure your kid’s diet ensures the right nutrition for them and their growing needs.